22009011/standard-calculator/README.md

 ## DESIGN STEPS:

 ### Step 1:
+clone into standard calculator

 ### Step 2:
+Create a project inside standard calculator

 ### Step 3:
+craete an app inside the standard calculator

 ### Step 4:
+create an template folder inside the app

 ### Step 5:
+create the app inside the template folder
 ### Step 6:

 Validate the HTML and CSS code.